helenst/train-times-display/README.md

 Protocol
 --------

 Arduino sends a single zero when it's ready for action.
-(This is because the it resets itself on new serial connection - we don't want to throw commands at it until it's ready)
+(This is because it resets itself on new serial connection - we don't want to throw commands at it until it's ready)

 Commands consist of a single letter followed by the arguments for that command